Stormwater Management

 Stormwater runoff is generated when precipitation from rain and snow flow over land and impervious surfaces and does not infiltrate into the ground.
 The runoff from streets, lawns, farms, and construction and industrial sites pick up fertilizers, dirt, pesticides, oil, grease and many other pollutants and discharge into our lakes, streams and rivers.
 This untreated discharge is detrimental to our water quality as it can adversely affect our drinking water supply and environment.
 Many detention/retention/infiltration basins are already in place to help keep our water clean.

-Click here to view tips on reducing stormwater runoff.
+Click on the underlined title above for tips on reducing stormwater runoff.

 If you are interested in where our stormwater is located, check out this attached link.